National Black Deaf Advocates: History

-Momentum stayed strong, and a local Black Deaf committee in DC began the work on planning a mini-conference by, for, and about the Black Deaf experience.
-The first Black Deaf Conference, "Black Deaf Experience," was held on June 25–26, 1981 at Howard University in the city.
+A local Black Deaf committee in DC began the work on planning a mini-conference by, for, and about the Black Deaf experience.
+The first Black Deaf Conference, "Black Deaf Experience," was held on June 25–26, 1981, at Howard University in the city.

 Charles "Chuck" V. Williams proposed hosting a national conference in Ohio the following year.
 On August 13–15, 1982, in Cleveland, Black Deaf people from all over the United States met again to address cultural and racial issues impacting the Black Deaf community.
 The conference theme "Black Deaf Strength through Awareness" drew more than 300 conference attendees.
 A debate was held as to whether a national organization should be formed.
 The idea was accepted.

 A new organization, National Black Deaf Advocates, was officially formed.
-The six founding members instrumental in establishing NBDA were Lottie Crook, Ernest Hairston, Willard Shorter, Linwood Smith, Charles "Chuck" V. Williams, and Elizabeth "Ann" Wilson.
-In 1983 Sheryl Emery was elected as the Founding President of NBDA and established the organization's by-laws and developed the administrative guidelines.
-Celeste Owens served as Vice President.
+The six founding members were Lottie Crook, Ernest Hairston, Willard Shorter, Linwood Smith, Charles "Chuck" V. Williams, and Elizabeth "Ann" Wilson.
+In 1983 Sheryl Emery was elected as the founding president of NBDA and established the organization's by-laws and developed the administrative guidelines.
+Celeste Owens served as vice president.

-Since its establishment in 1982, NBDA has grown to over 30 local chapters, crowned 23 queens as Miss Black Deaf America, hosted more than 25 National Conferences including overseas sites in Jamaica and the Virgin Islands, provided thousands of advocacy services to its members, and conducted leadership training summits for minority college students and high school aged-youth.

-In 2012, it celebrated 30 years since its founding.
-An event was held in November that was attended by members, Deaf people from all over the world, and supporting organizations.